Yifan127/data_stream_mining/chapter1/stream-generator.md

 ### MOA: Try to generate synthetic datasets

-*  Scenario1: A prequential evaluation using a sliding window of size 1000 using Hoeffding Tree,with the following stream generators:
+*  Scenario1: A prequential evaluation with a sliding window of size 1000 using Hoeffding Tree, for the following stream generators:
     * RandomRBFGeneratorDrift with 0.001 change speed
     ```
     -s (generators.RandomRBFGeneratorDrift -s 1.0E-4)